 French term brut means ‘dry’, so everything is clear and understandable so far.
 Let’s come further.

 Extra Dry Prosecco contains something between 12 and 17 grams of residual sugar per litre and it’s the most traditional version of this wine.
-Usually it bursts with fresh apples, pears and citrus fruits aromas with floral undertones reminding acacia blossom which I absolutely adore.
+Usually, it bursts with fresh apples, pears and citrus fruits aromas with floral undertones reminding acacia blossom which I absolutely adore.
 With crisp acidity, the wine is excellent as an aperitif.
-Like Brut, it should be served at 6-8°C and thanks to its creamy texture you can easily pair it with wide range of appetizers and main dishes, for example pasta with fish or delicate meat sauces.
-Very good acidity will easily cut through white meats – think poultry cooked or baked with fruits.
+Like Brut, it should be served at 6-8°C and thanks to its creamy texture you can easily pair it with a wide range of appetizers and main dishes, for example, pasta with fish or delicate meat sauces.
+The very good acidity will easily cut through white meats – think poultry cooked or baked with fruits.
 Examples worth mentioning are:

 Rive di San Michele 2016 by Sommariva